xavierchia/xavierchia.github.io/_posts/2020-07-21-hyperspace.md

 ---
 layout: post
-title: The humble business hyperspace
+title: The different kinds of humble businesses you can build
 permalink: hyperspace
+image: /images/default.jpg

 ---

 Let's say you've successfully found an idea to solve a painful problem in a healthy market with some but not too much competition.
 What's next?